Michelle Sawatzky-Koop

-Michelle Sawatzky-Koop (born July 14, 1970 in Steinbach, Manitoba) is a Canadian former volleyball player and radio broadcaster.
+Michelle Sawatzky-Koop (born July 14, 1970 in Steinbach, Manitoba) is a Canadian retired volleyball player and former radio broadcaster.
 She competed at the 1996 Summer Olympics in Atlanta, Georgia with the Women's National Team, where the team finished 9th.

-As a university player for the Manitoba Bisons, she was a two-time CIS Championship MVP in 1990 and 1991, as well a two-time CIS player of the year for the 1990-91 and 1991-92 seasons.
+As a university player for the Manitoba Bisons, she was a two-time CIS Championship MVP in 1990 and 1991, as well a two-time CIS player of the year for the 1990–91 and 1991-92 seasons.
 Sawatzky was a part of the Bison's women's volleyball team that won three CIS championships in 1990, 1991 and 1992.
 In 1995, she joined the Canadian national team, who won a bronze medal at the Pan American Games in Argentina.
 In July 1996 the team finished 9th at the Summer Olympics in Atlanta.

-Since 1997, Sawatzky has been a radio broadcaster and Morning Show co-host on CHSM, CFAM, and CJRB radio in southern Manitoba.
+From 1997 to 2024, Sawatzky was a radio broadcaster and Morning Show co-host on CHSM, CFAM, and CJRB radio in southern Manitoba.
+In 2024, she left radio to work for the Southeast Event Centre in downtown Steinbach.

 Sawatzky graduated from the University of Manitoba School of Music in 1993 with a Bachelor of Music Piano Performance.
 She has also organized and participated in the annual Southeastern Manitoba Festival, which takes place in Steinbach.

-In 2022, Sawatzky was elected into the Manitoba Sports Hall of Fame.
+Sawatzky was elected into the Manitoba Sports Hall of Fame in 2022 and the Volleyball Canada Hall of Fame in 2024.